Malachy-Olua/Blockchain-Voting-System/README.md

 `Make sure to upload the picture of the contestant and fill the input fields before clicking on Authorize candidate`.

+`To have your contestants in thesame election, make sure to register them with same election name.`

 ## Website Link
 <https://devs-chain.netlify.app//>